A strong, clear signal in a world of noise.

 Find out why in this article.

-17 December 2015: Why the robot banking machine doesn’t work
+17 December 2015: Why the robot banking machine doesn’t add up

 News that Bank of America’s Merrill Lynch financial advice arm is to be joined by robots set the internet chattering recently, not least because Bank of America has been the world’s largest wealth-management operation since it acquired Merrill Lynch in the epicentre of the 2008 financial crisis.